BlueWhaleLab/COME/README.md

 ## Installation Requirements

-To get started with this repository, you'll need to follow these installation steps.
+To get started with this repository, you need to follow these installation.

 ```
 pip install -r requirements.txt